cioran0/accessiblefootballschedule/README.md

 This is a template for what is in this template at least an accessible WCAG 2.1 compliant HS Football schedule, though obviously you can use it for anything.

 Copy the <tr> table rows to create additional entries.
+Also change TEAM_NAME to your team's name in <caption>

 Does not include images.
 It looks like this: